 Hello Ankur, thank you for speaking with us today!
 Before we jump into the questions, could you please tell us a little about yourself? (background, current position, interests)

-I work as a Head of Operations in the IP and R&D Solutions team at Evalueserve.
+I work as a Vice President in the IP and R&D Solutions team at Evalueserve.
 Moreover, I lead the research and solution development for R&D and innovation functions for our clients.
 As a part of my current role, my team and I work with clients across domains to understand their challenges and business needs to deliver business-critical analysis and insights, thereby supporting and improving their innovation and R&D efficiency.
 What’s great about my role is that I get to interact with a lot of senior R&D leaders, innovation managers, licensing managers, and IP teams about their most pressing needs and build solutions for them.

 I have 16 years of experience across innovation, technology research and development, and IP functions.
 Over the last several years, I led teams specializing in technology research and business/technology intelligence for a wide range of clients from automotive, specialty chemicals, material science to FMCG.
 My focus has always been on helping clients make informed, strategic decisions about their intellectual/technology assets.
 I have a degree in materials and metallurgical engineering from the Indian Institute of Technology and lately I completed an Executive Program in Management from Cornell University.